blockservice/echoin/docs/connect-testnet.rst

 Fee free transactions
 ---------------------

 On CyberMiles blockchain, we have made most transactions (except for heavy users or spammers) fee-free.
-You can try it like this in ``travis`` client console.
+You can try it like this in ``echoin`` client console.

 ::

   > cmt.sendTransaction({from:"0x1234FROM", to:"0x1234DEST",value:1000,gasPrice:0})
   ...

-To try a fee-free smart contract-based token transaction, use the following in the ``travis`` client console.
+To try a fee-free smart contract-based token transaction, use the following in the ``echoin`` client console.

 ::